 1. My research aims to develop versatile online MDP and POMDP algorithms that tackle continuous spaces, which combine provable theoretical convergence guarantees and computational efficiency.

-2. My research attempts to integrate the aforementioned online planning techniques with cutting edge principles and techniques from robust optimal control, computer vision and machine learning to enable agents to navigate through more realistic environments.
+2. My research attempts to integrate online planning under uncertainty with cutting edge principles and techniques from robust optimal control, computer vision and machine learning to enable agents to navigate through more realistic environments.

 My Google Scholar page is available here.